Chelsea star Reece James has Champions League & Euro 2020 medals stolen

 The contents of the safe included the England defender's winners' medals from the Champions League and UEFA Super Cup, as well as his runners-up medal from the European Championship.

-The 21-year-old also included four clips containing footage from CCTV cameras dotted around the outside of his house that shows the individuals before and after they'd gained access to the player's residence.
+The 21-year-old also included four clips containing footage from CCTV cameras dotted around the outside of his house that show the individuals before and after they'd gained access to the player's residence.

 What has James said about it?